Skip to main content

 Madison Mae Williams

-Fifth-year PhD Candidate
+Sixth-year PhD Candidate

 Biography

-Madison Mae Williams (she/her) is a fifth-year PhD candidate.
+Madison Mae Williams (she/her) is a sixth-year PhD candidate.
 Born and raised on Cape Cod, she received her BA concentrating in musical theatre, poetry, and Africana studies from Hampshire College.
 Maddie’s dissertation project focuses on alienation in countercultural performances of the Long Sixties.
 Her other research areas include American musical theatre, the Black Power/Arts movements, horror and the uncanny, performance for children, and the films of Stanley Kubrick and John Cassavetes.

 Research